aescarias/pdfnaut/CONTRIBUTING.md

 - Upgrading from `1.0.0` to `2.0.0` is incompatible.
 So is downgrading from `2.0.0` to `1.0.0`.
 - Upgrading from `1.0.0` to `1.1.0` is compatible, but not downgrading from `1.1.0` to `1.0.0`.
 - Upgrading from `1.0.0` to `1.0.1` is compatible.
 So is downgrading from `1.0.1` to `1.0.0`.

+### Deprecation Policy

+Even though pdfnaut is still in initial development (0.x), the removal of a feature should still be done with caution to avoid unexpected changes to the API.

+If it has been decided to remove a feature, and assuming that the current version is `0.y.z`, the process should be done as follows:

+- Raise deprecation warnings for the feature in `0.(y+1).0` and `0.(y+2).0`.
+If the feature has a replacement, it should be mentioned.
+- Remove the feature in `0.(y+3).0`.

 ### Commit Messages